Composite Decking TIPS

-DEAR TIM: I am thinking of building a deck and am leaning towards composite decking material for the decking, railings, and other accessories.
-I am wondering about positive and negative feedback you may have heard on these products.
+DEAR TIM: I'm thinking of building a deck and am leaning towards composite decking material for the decking, railings, and other accessories.
+I'm wondering about positive and negative feedback you may have heard on these products.

 DEAR JOE: Outdoor deck components including decking, railings, spindles, post wraps and caps, etc. that are made using a mixture of plastic and wood or other cellulose material are a rapidly growing building products category.